jjd274/hudl-login-test/README.md

 ## Structure

 config.js file contains re-usable variables such as page objects and data.
-Note: within this file, you will need to update the **DATA_PASSWORD** to a valid password corresponding to the user referenced in the feature files below, which will also need to be updated with the user's email address within the **"<add user here>"** examples before execution.
+Note: within this file, you will need to update the **DATA_PASSWORD** to a valid password corresponding to the user referenced in the feature files below, which will also need to be updated with the user's email address within the **<add user here>** examples before execution.

 Feature Files